Vortex1806/boto3-js/README.md

 # **@shubhvora/boto3-js**

-A **boto3 wrapper for AWSr AWS SDK** in Node.js — designed to make AWS S3 operations simboto3-styleegant, and familiar for developers who love the boto3 experience.
+A **boto3 wrapper for AWS SDK** in Node.js — designed to make AWS S3 operations simple and familiar for developers who love the boto3 experience.

 (will be working on convertion to typescript) currently adding